deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG5a.png" alt="">

 The above command essentially compiles the program with the `/Zi` flag and the `/INCREMENTAL:NO` linking option.
 Per [Microsoft Docs](https://docs.microsoft.com/en-us/cpp/build/reference/compiler-options-listed-alphabetically?view=vs-2019), `/Zi` is used to create a .pdb file for symbols (which will be useful to us). `/INCREMENTAL:NO` has been set to instruct `cl` not to use the incremental linker.
 This is because the incremental linker is essentially used for optimization, which can create things like jump thunks.
 Jump thunks are essentially small functions that only perform a jump to another function.
-An example would be, instead of `call function1`, the program would actuall perform a `call j_function1`. `j_function1` would simply be a function that performs a `jmp function1` instruction.
+An example would be, instead of `call function1`, the program would actually perform a `call j_function1`. `j_function1` would simply be a function that performs a `jmp function1` instruction.
 This functionality will be turned off for brevity.
 Since our "dummy program" is so simple, it will be optimized very easily.
 Knowing this, we are disabling incremental linking in order to simulate a "Release" build (we are currently building "Debug" builds) of an application, where incremental linking would be disabled by default.
-However, none of this is really prevalent here- just a point of contention to the reader.
+However, none of this is really prevalent here - just a point of contention to the reader.
 Just know we are doing it for our purposes.

 The result of the compilation command will place the output file, named `Source.exe` in this case, into the current directory along with a symbol file (.pdb).
 Now, we can open this application in IDA (you'll need to run IDA as an administrator, as the application is in a privileged directory).
 Let's take a look at the `main()` function.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFGIDA1.png" alt="">

 Let's examine the assembly above.
 The above function loads the `void (*cfgTest1)` function pointer into RCX.
 Since `void (*cfgTest1)` is a function pointer to an array, the value in RCX itself isn't what is needed to jump to the array.
-Only when RCX is dereferenced in the `call qword ptr [rcx+rax]` instruction does program execution actually perform a control flow transfer to `void (*cfgTest1)`'s first index- which is `void cfgTest()`.
+Only when RCX is dereferenced in the `call qword ptr [rcx+rax]` instruction does program execution actually perform a control flow transfer to `void (*cfgTest1)`'s first index - which is `void cfgTest()`.
 This is why `call qword ptr [rcx+rax]` is being performed, as RAX is the position in the array that is being indexed.

 Taking a look at the `call` instruction in IDA, we can see that clearly this will redirect program execution to `void cfgTest()`.